In This Article

 Recommended For: Art lovers, urban explorers, photographers, couples, and solo travelers seeking creative inspiration.

-What we Love: "Walking through Providence and suddenly seeing a mural burst to life on a brick wall—it’s like the city is speaking back to you.
+What I Love: "Walking through Providence and suddenly seeing a mural burst to life on a brick wall—it’s like the city is speaking back to you.
 The Avenue Concept makes public space feel personal, alive, and endlessly thought-provoking."

 • Discover large-scale murals, sculptures, and light installations across Providence—free and accessible to everyone, any time of day.